MARTIMM/raku-mongodb-driver/README.md

   of supported modules in perl 6.
 E.g. I'd like to have SCRAM-SHA1 to authenticate with.

+* modify 'if 1 { with CATCH }' in try {}.
+Prevent leakages.
+* Moving out exception code in modules into MongoDB.pm.

 ## CHANGELOG

 See [semantic versioning](http://semver.org/).
 Please note point 4. on